menu

 Kenilworth is a somewhat ethnically-diverse village.
 The people who call Kenilworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenilworth residents report their race to be White, followed by Asian.
 Important ancestries of people in Kenilworth include German, Irish, English, Italian, and Polish.

 The most common language spoken in Kenilworth is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.

 Notable & Unique Neighborhood Characteristics